seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

 <details>
 <summary>Why is Seed written in Rust</summary>

-- Performance, low memory consuption and safety are reasons why also an [operating system](https://www.redox-os.org/), embedded devices and proxy servers are written in Rust.
+- Performance, low memory consumption and safety are reasons why also an [operating system](https://www.redox-os.org/), embedded devices and proxy servers are written in Rust.

 - One of the Rust compilation targets is [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
 It means very fast front-end apps.
-(Unfortunatelly there are current limitations because of missing Rust/native browser API, however it's still fast enough even for production apps.)
+(Unfortunately there are current limitations because of missing Rust/native browser API, however it's still fast enough even for production apps.)

 - There are many high-quality Rust libraries and tools - we don't have to reinvent wheels while we are developing Seed.